-Everything you wanted to know about hearing aid batteries
+Everything you wanted to know about batteries!

 In order for your hearing aid to work properly, you need- you guessed it!- a quality hearing aid battery.
 Many of our patients have asked to learn more about batteries; below are our informational tidbits and FAQs.